 On Raiatea, my apartment owner offered to take me dancing in the main town with her friends one night.

 On Huahine, a local I cycled past told me about a hike that isn’t well publicised, and insisted that he show me where the island’s sacred eels were, so that he could help me feed them.

-On Bora Bora, a group of local paddle boarders took me under their wings, plied me with a lime-coconut liquor, and told me everything I could possibly want to know about what it’s like to grow up in somewhere so isolated from the rest of the world.
+On Bora Bora, a group of local paddle boarders took me under their wings, plied me with a homemade lime-coconut liquor, and told me everything I could possibly want to know about what it’s like to grow up in a place so isolated from the rest of the world.

 Hostels are Rare

 I stayed in a dorm room in Tahiti, but didn’t find any hostels on any of the other islands I visited.
 And to be honest, at $25 a night for a crappy dorm that was full of mosquitoes, it offered far worse value than the $40-70 a night guesthouses I stayed in elsewhere.

 Outside of Tahiti, if you’re visiting on a budget, you’ll be staying in fares, small guesthouses with a single-digit number of rooms.
 They’re really lovely places and offer great value for money.
 They’re also kind of like resorts for budget travellers: you’ll often eat your meals there, take a tour with the owners, and borrow their bicycles or car.
 It made everything really easy and had such a family-style vibe.

 Solo Travelers Are Also Rare

 I met a handful of solo travelers in my hostel in Tahiti — staying in a dorm room no doubt helped — but as soon as I left, I didn’t meet any others.
 Just like I experienced in the Cook Islands, this felt very much like a destination for couples (especially honeymooners!) and families.